Schools prepare for this challenge in accordance with the theme of TEC.

 - Closing speech: 1 minute for the affirmative, 1 minute for the negative.

-The judges will evaluate and comment on each group and will ultimately select the winner of the Debate Challenge.
+The judges will evaluate and provide feedback on each team before ultimately selecting the winner of the Debate Challenge based on the following criteria:

 Celebrating passion for English